Falcion/Briefmaschine/README.md

 If you think that you can help this project become better but think its not so important/realizable in the current situtation or for a full contribution, use issues block, otherwise there is a guideline and policy for contributing.

-**If you want to contribute to this project, please, read contributioning policy and commit convention:**
+If you want to contribute to this project, please, read contributioning policy and commit convention, this repository works with CLA, [Angular.js commiting convention](https://github.com/angular/angular/blob/main/CONTRIBUTING.md) and works on automated deployment system.

 - [Commit convention](./.github/docs/COMMIT_CONVENTION.md);
 - [Contributioning policy](./.github/CONTRIBUTING.md);